This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 You want to knead the dough until it’s smooth and elastic.

-After the dough has been kneaded it’s time to let the dough rise.
+After the dough has been kneaded it’s time to let the dough rise in a warm spot.
 Place the dough into a greased bowl and let it rise until its doubled in size (about 2 hours).

 - To avoid flat tasting buns, make sure to steep the saffron for the full 15 minutes.